BNN-UPC/ignnition/docs_rst/model_description.rst

      nn_name: my_network2
      output_label: [$my_label]

 Notice, however, that *output_label* may contain more than one label.
 For instance, consider the case in which we want that the readout function predicts two properties of a node, namely *label1* and *label2*.
-For simplicity, let us considert these labels to be single values --even though the same proceduce applies when they represent 1-d arrays.
+For simplicity, let us consider these labels to be single values --even though the same proceduce applies when they represent 1-d arrays.
 For this, we make the following adaptations of the previous model:

 .. code-block:: yaml